 Will your event attendees be pressed for time and have less than three hours to visit Québec City on their own?
 Not a problem!
 They can take stroll throughout the streets of Petit Champlain and Place-Royale, which resembles a beautiful Christmas village and brings visitors back in time to 17th century New France.

 Then, delegates can take the Québec City ferry to Lévis for stunning views of the city.
 Upon their return to Old Québec, encourage them to try a toboggan ride right beside the Fairmont Le Château Frontenac.
 More than 100 years old, these three icy toboggan lanes offer beautiful cliff-side sights of the St. Lawrence River—just before you zoom down at speeds of up to 70 km/hour!

-If your convention is at the beginning of February, make sure to carve some time in for your attendees to enjoy Québec Winter Carnival, which in 2019 will take place from February 8 to 17, 2019.
+If your convention is at the beginning of February, make sure to carve some time in for your attendees to enjoy Québec Winter Carnival.
 This world-renowned Carnival, which dates back to 1955, celebrates winter and Québec’s long-standing love of snow.
 It features a wide variety of celebrations, parades, sports events and more for visitors to get swept up in a winter ambiance!